Menu

 Well-being, equity and inclusion

-Delivery of the 2022-23 Wellbeing action plan has had a positive impact on our learners from the inclusion of a wellbeing week at the start of the year to UNCRC right based approach activities throughout the year.
-Our continued focus was a clear strength identified by Estyn:
+Delivery of the 2023-24 Wellbeing action plan has had a positive impact on our learners from the inclusion of a wellbeing week at the start of the year to UNCRC right based approach activities throughout the year.

 School has fully implemented processes and procedures associated with the New ALN Code of Practice.
 All eligible pupils have been identified appropriately on the graduated response scale and are receiving appropriate support.
-Regular ongoing dialogue with the inclusion service is taking place throughout the year during 5 ITaS meetings.
+Regular ongoing dialogue with the inclusion service has taken place throughout the year during ITaS meetings.
 The ITaS (Inclusion Team around the School) meetings allow school to share concerns, seek advice and implement any next steps involving relevant outside agencies.

 Top